RockefellerArchiveCenter/premis-rights-guidelines/guidelines.md

 2. Donor
 3. Copyright

-The rights bases Statute, License, and Other (where Other is not defines as Policy or Donor) are evaluated last, and are currently not actively used at the RAC.
-The above order flows from the assumption that permissions are assumed.
-For example, a restriction on a of "disallow" from a Policy basis would supersede a restriction of "conditional" from a Copyright basi.,
+The rights bases Statute, License, and Other (where Other is not defined as Policy or Donor) are evaluated last, and are currently not in active use at the RAC.

+The above order allows the RAC to selectively implement documented policy decisions which provide additional restrictions not articulated in donor agreements.
+For example, a restriction of "disallow" from a Policy basis would supersede a restriction of "conditional" from a Copyright basis.

 Below is detailed information about each semantic unit in the PREMIS Rights entity.
 It includes the description provided by the *Data Dictionary*, as well as notes on value constraints as defined by the *Data Dictionary*, and, where applicable, Archivematica and local policy.